a-deo/CSV2XML/README.md

 ## Installation:
 #### Instructions for how to install and set up the project, including any dependencies that need to be installed.
-CSV2XML is ready to be compiled when cloned and comes with a precompiled .EXE file.
-For best practice, I recommend reviewing the code and compiling the project yourself.
+CSV2XML is ready to be compiled and modified when cloned.
+Examples on modifying the code are provided below in the Examples section.

-MD5 hash of the pre-compiled .EXE file is: ``` 4857d1a8ef1bff56a77b32b5797486d3 ```

 ## Usage:
 #### A guide to using the project, including any command-line arguments or configuration options.